anajuAndrade/anajuAndrade/README.md

 -  💷I’m not working at the moment.

-- 🔮 In High Schook I was a monitor of two subjetcs: English and Computers Network
+- 🔮 In High School I was a monitor of two subjetcs: English and Computers Network

 - 🎶 How to reach me: anajul.andrade@gmail.com